shwetado/unix-tools/README.md

 ```

 ##### cut :
-* Remove or "cut out" sections of each line of a file.
+* Removes or "cut out" sections of each line of a file.

 ```
 sd_cut.sh filename.txt -fieldNo [delimiter]